Shimmy Shimmy Ya

 "Shimmy Shimmy Ya" is the second single by Ol' Dirty Bastard, from the album Return to the 36 Chambers: The Dirty Version (1995).
 It was produced by fellow Wu-Tang Clan member RZA.
 The song was ranked number 59 on VH1's 100 Greatest Songs of Hip Hop.

 Music video

 A music video was created for the song, directed by Hype Williams.
-The video shows a depiction of the 1970s, in which large afros and platform shoes were considered fashionable.
+The video shows a depiction of the 1970s, in which large afros and platform shoes were commonly considered fashionable.